gem/oq-irmt-qgis/svir/help/source/04_irmt_settings.rst

 advanced users because logging is critical for troubleshooting, but it is not recommended for standard users.

+The button :guilabel:`Restore default settings` can be used to discard the settings customized by the user and to replace them with the factory defaults.
+Please be aware that such operation, once confirmed, can not be undone.

 .. |icon-connection-settings| image:: images/iconConnectionSettings.png